alexcwu1121/stress_in_beams_AR/SETUP.md

 mklink make mingw32-make.exe
 ```
 The next part must be done without interrupting the process, otherwise it will have to be reset from the start (CMake again)
-- Go to MinGW x64 again and run `make -j2` in the build directory.
+- Go to MinGW x64 again and run `make -j5` in the build directory.
+Estimated runtime is 30 minutes.
 (You can try to increase the number for j#, but I would highly advise not to)
 - If there are errors that spawn, you can attempt running without a -j flag.
 - If running without a -j flag doesn't work, then start fresh and attempt using `mingw32-make`
 - If you do use -j# flag, ie; `make -j5`, this is very likely to break, not sure what the reason is.
 Just a fair warning for those who attempt this.

-Compared to Ubuntu, this is considerably slower with higher margin of error.
-Not extensively tested as this is a time consuming task.